hpfeeds/hpfeeds/docs/broker.rst

   $ pip install databases[mysql]
   $ pip install databases[sqlite]

+The broker provides a default SQLite authentication store that requires no additional dependancies.

 Using SQLite with this auth mechanism requires JSON support that can be found in SQLite version > 3.3 and Python3 Previous versions of SQLite may be supported with the JSON1 SQLite extension.

 Any authentication can be included within the connection string For example:

 .. code-block:: bash

-    hpfeeds-broker -e tcp:port=20000 --exporter=0.0.0.0:9431 --auth="database+mysql://honeyswarm:honeyswarm@127.0.0.1/honeyswarm"
+    hpfeeds-broker -e tcp:port=20000 --exporter=0.0.0.0:9431 --auth="database+mysql://username:password@127.0.0.1/example"

 .. code-block:: bash